CliMA/ClimaUtilities.jl/docs/src/inputs.md

 It is possible to pass down keyword arguments to underlying constructors in the `Regridder` with the `regridder_kwargs` and `file_reader_kwargs`.
 These have to be a named tuple or a dictionary that maps `Symbol`s to values.

+`SpaceVaryingInputs` support reading individual input variables from NetCDF files, as well as composing multiple input variables into one `SpaceVaryingInput`.
+See the [`TimeVaryingInput`](@ref) "NetCDF file inputs" section for more information about this feature.

 ### Example